 - Dry ingredients: Mix flour, baking soda, salt, cinnamon, and nutmeg together in a separate bowl.
 Beat into the wet ingredients.

 - Add the extras: Beat in the oats, cherries, and white chocolate chips on low speed.

 - Chill: The cookie dough is pretty sticky, so chilling it is imperative.
 Without at least 30-60 minutes in the refrigerator, your cookies will spread into flat puddles.
-Chilling cookie dough is one way to guarantee thicker cookies.
+Chilling cookie dough is my top tip for how to prevent cookies from spreading.